lucywang000/clj-statecharts/docs/content/docs/get-started.md

 The immutable API provides a clean interface so you can integrate it into your own state management system like re-frame.

-However, sometimes it's more convient to provide a higher level api that could manage the state out of the box.
+However, sometimes it's more convenient to provide a higher level api that could manage the state out of the box.
 Here comes the service api.

 The usage pattern for the service is very simple: